Present Participle Clause

 The woman helping you will be here soon.

-Point 5: The present participle clause creates the action for the noun as a subject.
-The past participle clause receives the action as an object.
-It has a passive relationship.
+Point 5: The present participle clause shows the noun performing the action.
+The past participle clause shows the noun receiving the action (passive relationship).

 Present Participle Clause